xshadow/Prosody-Web-Registration-Theme/README.md

 This theme change the Layout of the ugly mod_register_web Plugin from Prosody.
 It uses Bootstrap for design and layout.
 All tables removed and replaced by divs.

 ## Installation
-Find the mod_register_web Folder.
+Find the mod_register_web directory.

     find / -name "*mod_register_web*"

-In this folder, there is the folder templates.
+In this directory, there is the directory templates.
 Backup the input and put theses files directly in it.
 Done!

 ## Screenshots